 Disruptive steps in human augmentation technologies during the last decades have led to a situation where human performance enhancement is cheap, safe and practically available to all.
 Human augmentation is considered highly acceptable and seen as natural step in human evolution.
 Companies and nations are cooperating globally and invest heavily into human augmentation development.
 The adoption and development of human augmentation technologies was characterised by three major technological steps that happened in parallel in both the West and in the East from 2020 until today.
 The first disruptive step was the development of enhanced DNA modification technology in around 2035 which led to increased investment in research and development and growth in the human augmentation market.
-The second disruptive step, which occurred around 2040 was related to the development of, what was in effect, a universal vaccine for all diseases.
+The second disruptive step, which occurred around 2040 was related to the development in artificial intelligence.
+The third disruptive step around 2045, saw the development of, what was in effect, a universal vaccine for all diseases.
 This led to global acceptance of human augmentation.